haianhlc99/MSI-MAG-B6660m-Mortar-without-Wi-Fi-DDR4-i5-12600k-RX6600XT-EFI/README.md

 ## BIOS configurations

+This guide is applicable to B660M mortar motherboard, the motherboard BIOS needs the following settings, please update the bios to the latest version 7D42v17 and above

 - Oc->xmp-enable
 - Oc-> Cpu features ->  turn off VT-d
 - setting-boot- turn off msi fast boot, fastboot